SpineEventEngine/embed-code/README.md

   doc_includes:  ["docs/*.md", "docs/*.html"]  # The rules defining into which documentation files the tool should embed.
   documentation_root: ./docs                   # The directory with the Markdown to be processed.
   fragments_dir: .fragments                    # The directory where intermediary results of the plug-in are written.
-  interlayer: "..."                            # A piece of text to be inserted between occurrences of the same fragment.
+  interlayer: "..."                            # A piece of text to be inserted between partitions of a single fragment.
 ```